pedalboard/.github/profile/README.md

 - less than a concrete product, this project offers a platform to build pedals on top.
 - the goal ist to build a useful tool for life performance, its not intended to be a playground to fiddle around on stage.

+## Radically Open Source
+The Open Pedalboard Platform is fully Open Source.
+That means everything you need to build or modify the machine can be found on this GitHub page.

 ## Discussion

 Please join us on the [community Discord server](https://discord.gg/ncyKyryHAc).